rxweb/rxweb.io/docs/rx-web-core/tours-of-contoso-app/Beginner/creating-views.md

 # Real time scenario

 If we consider our `Contoso Application`, displaying students and course records is very frequent in the application.
-In the previous step, we have created the Students and Course table and now we want to retrieve those records.
+In the <a class="redirect" href="">previous step</a>, we have created the Students and Course table and now we want to retrieve those records.
 For that, we will create the views.

 Generally we deal with these below mentioned real-time scenarios in case of retrieving the stored information where making materialized view can be helpful.